inkognitro/oas-tszod-gen/README.md

 This implementation is responsible for validating the request and response data through their Zod schemas.
 This one is only available when Zod schemas are generated due to the `withZod: true` configuration.

+## Promise: Resolve Vs Reject
+Due to convenience, the provided `RequestHandler` implementations distinguish between "expected" and "unexpected" events.

+For example: Occurrences of responses which could not be received, e.g. due to cancellation, or also responses having no 2xx status code, are "expected" and the Promises delivered by the `requestHandler.execute` method will be `resolved` in such a case.
+On the other hand, "unexpected" things like a programming error are going to result in a `rejected` Promise.